5 Common Emotional Wounds from Childhood

 Unfortunately, it’s often quite common for a person’s emotional health to become damaged during childhood.
 Many times, we do not know what is blocking us or what is causing us fear.

-In the majority of cases, the origin is what we experienced as children – wounds caused by some of our first experiences with the world that never healed.
+But in most cases, these feelings originate from situations you experienced as a child.
+In other words, emotional wounds caused by some of your first experiences with the world that haven’t healed.

-We need to become conscious of them and avoid covering them up.
-The longer we wait to heal, the deeper they become.
-The fear of reliving the suffering causes us to invent a hundred different masks that only hinder our progress in life.
-This is precisely what we need to avoid.
+You need to become conscious of them and avoid covering them up.
+The longer you wait to heal, the deeper they become.
+The fear of reliving your suffering causes you to hinder your progress in life.
+This is precisely what you need to avoid.

-Betrayal, humiliation, mistrust, abandonment, injustice… These are some of the wounds that Lisa Bourbeau warns us about in her book The 5 Wounds That Keep You from Being Yourself.
+Betrayal, humiliation, mistrust, abandonment, and injustice are just a few of the emotional wounds that Lisa Bourbeau warns us about in her book, The 5 Wounds That Keep You from Being Yourself.
 Let’s take a look:

-Abandonment is the worst enemy of those who experienced abandonment in childhood.
-Imagine how painful it must be for a child to fear being alone, isolated and unprotected in an unfamiliar world.
+Abandonment is the worst enemy of those who experienced abandonment in their childhood.
+Imagine how painful it must be for a child to fear to be alone, isolated and unprotected in an unfamiliar world.

-This wound prevents us from accepting our feelings, thoughts and experiences.
+This wound prevents you from accepting your feelings, thoughts, and experiences.

-Its appearance in childhood is caused by the rejection of the parents, family or peers.
+Its appearance in childhood is caused by rejection from parents, family or peers.
 The pain caused by this injury prevents the child from developing a healthy sense of self-esteem and self-love.

-It causes thoughts of rejection, of not being wanted and degradation towards oneself.
+It causes thoughts of rejection, of being unwanted and of degradation towards oneself.